 Another benefit the Sky offers is Saturn's one-price, no-haggle car shopping and one of the best dealer networks in the country.

-The 2008 Saturn Sky comes standard with a 172-hp 2.4-liter inline-4.
-The base Sky ($25,855) comes with air conditioning, power windows and door locks, power mirrors, fog lights, a leather-wrapped steering wheel, a height-adjustable driver's seat, GM's Driver Information Center, OnStar, and a black cloth interior.
-The standard audio system is now a six-speaker AM/FM/CD/MP3 unit with XM Satellite Radio, speed-compensated volume, automatic tone control, TheftLock and Radio Data System (RDS).
-Tires are 245/45VR18 Goodyear Eagle RSA all-season radials on 18-inch painted aluminum wheels.
+The 2009 Saturn Sky comes standard with a 173-hp 2.4-liter inline four-cylinder engine.
+The base Sky ($27,595) has air conditioning, power windows and door locks, power mirrors, fog lights, a leather-wrapped steering wheel, a height-adjustable driver's seat, GM's Driver Information Center, OnStar, and a black cloth interior.
+The standard audio system is a six-speaker AM/FM/CD/MP3 unit with XM Satellite Radio, speed-compensated volume, automatic tone control, TheftLock and Radio Data System (RDS).
+Tires are 245/45VR18 Goodyear Eagle RSA all-season radials on 18-inch aluminum wheels.

-The Sky Red Line ($30,115) packs a 2.0-liter inline-4 turbocharged to 260 horsepower; along with a performance-tuned suspension; 18-inch polished aluminum wheels; 245/45WR18 Goodyear Eagle F1 high-performance tires; unique treatment of the headlights, grille, and bumper; and dual polished exhaust outlets.
+The Sky Red Line ($31,905) packs a 2.0-liter inline four-cylinder engine turbocharged to 260 horsepower, a performance-tuned suspension, 18-inch polished aluminum wheels, 245/45WR18 Goodyear Eagle F1 high-performance tires, unique treatment of the headlights, grille, and bumper, and dual polished exhaust outlets.
 Inside, the Red Line features metallic sill plates, stainless steel pedal covers, specific gauges, and a digital boost gauge integrated into the Driver Information Center.

-Safety features that come standard on all models include front and side air bags, anti-lock brakes with electronic brake-force distribution, and OnStar emergency communications.
-For 2008 StabiliTrak electronic stability control and a tire pressure monitor have been added to all models.
+Safety features that come standard on all models include front and side air bags, anti-lock brakes with electronic brake-force distribution, OnStar emergency communications, StabiliTrak electronic stability control, and a tire-pressure monitor.